 We’ve also met many new people during this phase, expanding our networks across the West of England, the South West and further afield.
 The relationship and trust we’ve built with industry and the commercial sector particularly has improved as they have came to the aid of the NHS.
 I hope this open-borders approach remains, as we have so much to learn from each other.

-So, going forwards there are key things we want to retain, and over the coming weeks some of my colleagues at the West of England AHSN will be discussing them further:
+So, going forwards there are key things we want to retain, and in our Covid-19 blog series, some of my colleagues at the West of England AHSN discuss these further:

 Working across systems with multiple partners and the blending our resources, irrespective of organisational boundaries, was a key element of the work we undertook with care homes.
-This work is ongoing and will be discussed in more detail by Kevin Hunter, Associate Director for Patient Safety & Programme Delivery.
+This work is ongoing and is discussed in more detail by Kevin Hunter, Associate Director for Patient Safety & Programme Delivery.
+Read it here.

 Collaboration is key and this really works when focussed around common aims.
-Director of Service and System Transformation Kay Haughton will be explaining more about our offer to help spread a stratification tool to support shielded patients with long-term conditions.
+Director of Service and System Transformation Kay Haughton explains more about our offer to help spread a stratification tool to support shielded patients with long-term conditions.
+Read it here.

 Releasing the power of teams to solve problems is something Janina Cross, our Chief Digital Transformation Officer, has first-hand experience of working with three AHSNs, the NHS SW regional team and seven STPs to support the digitisation of primary care.